There is a special group of Spanish verbs that are used everywhere, but we haven’t talked about them yet. These verbs are called reflexive verbs.

 Reflexive verbs exist in English, too.
 However, they are not that widespread as in Spanish.

-To explain what reflexive verbs are, let’s start with some English analogy.
+To explain what reflexive verbs are, let’s start with an analogy in English.

-English reflexive verbs are followed by the reflexive pronoun oneself.
-The forms of this pronoun can be different: myself, herself, itself, themselves, etc. When you use the reflexive pronoun, you explicitly indicate, that an action is directed towards the same object.
+English reflexive verbs are followed by the reflexive pronoun “oneself”.
+The forms of this pronoun can be different: myself, herself, itself, themselves, etc. When you use the reflexive pronoun, you indicate explicitly, that an action is directed towards the same object.

 My dad buys himself a car